JJRC X17 Short Review

 So, take this into consideration before purchasing any drones that only work best with 5g smartphones.

-If you would like more options for drones at a similar price range, check out my article for the best drones under $200.
+If you would like more options for drones at a similar price range, check out my article for the best drones for beginners.

 JJRC X17 Camera